MasterRO94/laravel-slack/README.md

 All sent slack messages via `chat.postMessage` method are saved in the database in the `laravel_slack_message` table.
 Slack message `ts` and `channel` are saved for every message.
 If eloquent model is sent as the `$body` parameter to the `buildMessage` method, model's primary key and model's path are also saved.
+If json options are sent as a $options parameter to the `buildMessage` method, it will be also saved in the db.
 You can then use `ts` and `channel` parameters in `chat.update` method in order to update existing slack message.

 #### Sending plain text message